freakzlike/vue-service-model/docs/api/fields.md

   // Optional: default uses key from fieldsDef attributeName?: string

   // Label of field.
-See Field label and hint for more information
+See Field label for more information
   // Optional: Can either be a string, function or promise label?: LazyValue<string>

-  // Hint of field.
-See Field label and hint for more information
-  // Optional: Can either be a string, function or promise hint?: LazyValue<string>

   // Boolean flag whether field is a primary key
   // Optional: default is false